California HealthCare Foundation Announces Fellows for Health Care Leadership Program

 Kamille Wright, B.S.N., M.S.
 Associate Hospital Administrator II, Los Angeles County Department of Health Services Los Angeles

 About the Center for Health Professions at UCSF

-Since 1992, the Center has been dedicated to transforming health care by delivering leadership programs to empower change agents at every level and within all sectors of the health care system; and internationally recognized, unbiased research to help health care decision makers understand today’s workforce issues and design actionable strategies to solve them.
-For more information, visit http://futurehealth.ucsf.edu.
+Since 1992, the Center has been dedicated to transforming health care by delivering Leadership programs to empower change agents at every level and within all sectors of the health care system; and internationally recognized, unbiased research to help health care decision makers understand today’s workforce issues and design actionable strategies to solve them.
+For more information about the Center, visit http://futurehealth.ucsf.edu

 The California Health Care Foundation is dedicated to advancing meaningful, measurable improvements in the way the health care delivery system provides care to the people of California, particularly those with low incomes and those whose needs are not well served by the status quo.
 We work to ensure that people have access to the care they need, when they need it, at a price they can afford.